rogaha/www.docker.io/_pages/whats-next.md

 </form>

-## 2. Setup a machine in the cloud to run docker
+## 2. Setup a machine in the cloud to run Docker

-If you want to setup a machine to get up and running with docker quickly, one of the fastest ways is to setup a
+If you want to setup a machine to get up and running with Docker quickly, one of the fastest ways is to setup a
     virtual machine on one of the public clouds.
 Digital Ocean provides one of the cheapest options with virtual servers for a flat $5 / month.